logrange/website/blog/linker.md

 Also, Linker can inject components via interface and the process could fail in case of an ambiguity is detected.
 For example, let's say a field has an interface type `I` and the annotation is anonymous.
 This case Linker will select between the registered components, which implement the interface.
 If more than one is found, Linker will issue an error, cause an ambiguity happens. etc.

-If Linker would be able to resolve dependencies in the all registered components sucessfully, it will switch to "Post Construction" phase.
+If Linker would be able to resolve dependencies in the all registered components successfully, it will switch to "Post Construction" phase.

 ## Post Construction
 The “Post Construction” is a procedure by notifying some of registered components when all components dependencies have been resolved successfully.
 The procedure is executed in context of `Init()` call in the injector.
 During the procedure injector will call function `PostConstruct()` of all components that implement [PostConstructor](https://github.com/logrange/linker/blob/5dbea0d87b81a70e721f6c359d5f28dc1a01e080/inject.go#L74) interface.
 The order of calling `PostConstruct()` function for registered components is not defined.
 Linker guarantees that they will be called after dependency injection, but before the components initialization phase.